peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 0.1 Installing uasyncio on bare metal

-No installation is necessary if a daily build of firmware is installed.
+No installation is necessary if a daily build of firmware is installed or release build V1.13 or later.
 The version may be checked by issuing at the REPL:
 ```python
 import uasyncio
 print(uasyncio.__version__)